nxp-appcodehub/dm-p3h2x4x-i3c-hub-demo-application/README.md

 **Enter #1 for testing on die temperature sensor in Smbus mode on target port 0**

+Note: Default address of on-board temperature sensor is "0x4C".
+For more details, refer datasheet and schematics of P3T1755DP.
 - Enter #1 to select port 0.
 - Enter #1 to select smbus mode.
 - Read/write temperature sensor as per choice.